 ANALYSIS: So far, so good.
 After a promising start to his career, Smith never developed into a top-four defenseman that Detroit had envisioned.
 Instead of committing nearly $4 million per year to a depth player, the Red Wings traded him for two solid picks.
-Berggren (No. 4-ranked prospect) alone would have a nice return for Smith, who would be buried in the minors the following season after re-signing with the Rangers that offseason and is now skating as a forward.
+Berggren (No. 5-ranked prospect) alone would have a nice return for Smith, who spent time in the minors the following season after re-signing with the Rangers that offseason and is now skating as a forward.

 Vanek Visits the Sunshine State

-TRADE: Detroit trades Thomas Vanek to Florida for Dylan McIlrath and a 2017 third-round pick (Kasper Kotkansalo).
+TRADE: Detroit trades Thomas Vanek to the Florida Panthers for Dylan McIlrath and a 2017 third-round pick (Kasper Kotkansalo).

 ANALYSIS: Considering the returns for Jurco and Smith, it was puzzling to see Vanek traded for an AHL defenseman and a third-rounder.
 The reality is that this was the best offer Holland received for the rental forward despite his impressive season to that point (38 points in 48 games).
-Hopefully Kotkansalo (No. 18-ranked prospect) can develop into a defensive-minded NHLer after a few more seasons at Boston University and swing this trade more in Detroit’s favor.
+Hopefully Kotkansalo (No. 23-ranked prospect) can develop into a defensive-minded NHLer after a few more seasons at Boston University and swing this trade more in Detroit’s favor.

 Ott Shipped to Montreal

-TRADE: Detroit trades Steve Ott to Montreal for a 2018 sixth-round pick (Tim Berni).
+TRADE: Detroit trades Steve Ott to the Montreal Canadiens for a 2018 sixth-round pick (Tim Berni).

 ANALYSIS: A valuable presence in the locker room, Ott was a nice rental for the Red Wings.
-The draft pick acquired for the veteran forward was later flipped to Columbus at the 2018 NHL Draft for a fifth-rounder in 2019.
+The draft pick acquired for the veteran forward was later flipped to the Columbus Blue Jackets at the 2018 NHL Draft for a fifth-rounder in 2019.
 That fifth was then traded to Buffalo for 2020 sixth- and seventh-round selections.
-Essentially acquiring Gustav Berglund and Carter Gylander for 11 games of Ott—who’s now an assistant coach with the Blues—was a shrewd move by Holland.
+Essentially acquiring Gustav Berglund and Carter Gylander for 11 games of Ott—who’s now an assistant coach with the St. Louis Blues—was a shrewd move by Holland.